Senior Citizens in New Jersey: Demographic Shifts and Regional Breakdown

 These websites offer a wide range of support and information for senior citizens in New Jersey, making it easier to access the healthcare, housing, legal, and other resources needed to lead fulfilling lives.

-websites that provide directories of nursing homes, assisted living facilities, and adult communities in New Jersey: 1.
+Directories of nursing homes, assisted living facilities, and adult communities in New Jersey: 1.
 New Jersey Department of Health – Nursing Home Compare

 Official state website with directory of nursing homes and other long-term care facilities in New Jersey, including detailed inspection reports and facility ratings.